Susie Green

 Susie Green (born 1957) is the former chief executive officer of Mermaids, a British advocacy organisation for gender variant and transgender youth.
 She was dismissed on 25 November 2022 after six years of service because the trustees had lost confidence in her ability to lead the organisation.

 Career

 Green worked as an IT manager for Citizens Advice from 2002 to 2015 prior to her appointment as CEO of Mermaids in 2016.
 She stepped down as CEO in November 2022.
-Green worked with the actors and producers on a 2018 drama by ITV, advising on the script and introducing them to some of the young people and parents she helps.
+Green advised on the script of 2018 ITV drama, Butterfly and worked alongside the actors and producers, introducing them to some of the young people and parents she helps.

 She is involved with WPATH and contributed to the chapter on children up to adolescence in the Standards of Care for the Health of Transgender and Gender Diverse People Version 8 (SOC8).